SAP-archive/cloud-s4-sdk-pipeline/configuration.md

       info: 7
 ```

-Modern JavaScript language features are not supported by default in the linter.
+Modern JavaScript language features are not supported by default in the SAPUI5 best practices linter.
 To set a specific level, set `esLanguageLevel` to `es6`, `es2017` (equal to ES8) or `es2020` (equal to ES11).
 See ["Specifying Environments" in the ESLint docs](https://eslint.org/docs/user-guide/configuring#specifying-environments) for background on the related ESLint settings.